-I struggle day-to-day with a cluttered mind, filled top-to-bottom with scattered thoughts and brilliant ideas for blog posts, novel ideas, and a possible Youtube channel.
+I struggle day-to-day with a cluttered mind, filled top-to-bottom with scattered thoughts and ideas for blog posts, novel ideas, and a possible Youtube channel.
 The only time I find myself resting entirely is when I lie my head on my pillow and welcome sleep.

 When walking into my bedroom one chilly Wednesday, I noticed, for the first time in forever, how many things I owned, and just how cluttered my space was.
 In an attempt to clear my head as well as a sudden urge to get organized, I began decluttering.